 As the maker movement gains momentum, LWTech provides students with access to and training on a wide range of digital fabrication technology such as 3D printers, laser cutters, 3D mills, and CNC routers.
 LWTech hosts the Design, Innovation, Research, and Technology (DIRT) lab, a maker space for students to collaborate in a hands-on lab utilizing such tools.

-Students also have the opportunity to earn certifications in AutoCAD through this
+Students also have the opportunity to earn certifications in AutoCAD through this program.

 An Associate Degree in Architectural Technology at LWTech enables students to participate in design and technical teams, and develop the necessary and required skill sets.
 Students become proficient to work in local architectural firms supporting architects.
 By learning the design process, students can develop a growth mindset and ultimately become innovators with a passion for problem solving.